ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     ) -> Union[ivy.Array, ivy.NativeArray]:
         return current_backend(x).cumprod(x, axis, exclusive, out=out)

-To enable this behaviour, we will need to incorporate methods that resemble the required behaviour.
+To enable this behaviour, we will need to incorporate functions that resemble the required behaviour.
 For example, we can reverse the result by calling :code:`ivy.flip()` after running :code:`ivy.cumprod()`.